TEFL guide: Get paid to teach English abroad

 These courses also include what's called a 'practicum component', where you teach ESL students in front of an experienced teacher and are given feedback.
 This is generally thought to be crucial for TEFL training.

 On-site courses often cost a fair bit more.
-But if you're taking the course as part of a recruitment package in another country that needs English teachers, you're usually guaranteed a job contract at the end of your training, which will lessen the financial burden.
+But in some countries that need English teachers, it's possible to find courses where you're guaranteed a job contract at the end of your training, which will lessen the financial burden.

 Online TEFL courses